Together in Christ: 'Filled with the Spirit!' — Ephesians 5:18-21

 Key Thought

-When we worship, especially with other believers, we should expect to be filled with the Holy Spirit.
+When we worship with other believers, we should expect to be filled with the Holy Spirit.
 The early disciples experienced the Spirit working and leading them while they were worshiping together.
 [1] So, rather than being filled with enslaving spirits of alcohol or drugs, we should worship.
 Paul's command is to "be filled with the Holy Spirit"!
+Notice that it is the Spirit that does the filling, not us.
+Still, we must be open to the Spirit's filling us and do the things that that lead to it happening.

 But how?
 How can we be filled with the Spirit?
 I know preachers and teachers have their lists on how to be filled with the Spirit, but is there a list from God that tells me how to be filled with the Spirit?

-While not as apparent in English as in Greek that Paul used to write his letter, we find five participles that follow Paul's command that show us how to be filled with the Spirit.
-I'm going to share the passage again in the English Standard Version [2] that makes these five participles more visible, and they will be underlined and put into their participle form with the "-ing" ending:
+While not as apparent in English as in the Greek that Paul used to write his letter, we find five participles that follow Paul's command to be filled with the Spirit and these participles show us how to be filled with the Spirit.
+I'm going to share the passage again in the English Standard Version that has all five of these participles, the underlined words with the "-ing" endings:

 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, submitting to one another out of reverence for Christ.
 [2]